aniveera1/ontra-dad-jokes/README.md

   -d DURATION, --duration DURATION
                         duration in seconds to fetch jokes (default is 60 seconds)
+  -t TOTAL, --total TOTAL
+                        total number of jokes to fetch (overrides duration, default is None)
 ```

 ## Future Work
-- Allow users to specify the number of jokes they want to fetch.
 - Allow users to search for jokes based on a keyword.

 ## Contributing